CamachoDejay/FRET-calculations/README.md

 # FRET-calculations

-NOTE: code will be released on monday 12th of Feb.
-For the moment please email to camachodejay@yahoo.com to get a local copy.

 This repository contains the code necessary to simulate the fluorescence emission of an anisotropic ensemble of GFP molecules when excited by polarized light.
+This simualtion is part of the manuscript entitled: 2D polarization imaging as a low-cost fluorescence method to detect α-synuclein aggregation ex vivo.
+By Rafael Camacho, Daniela Täuber, Christian Hansen, Juanzi Shi, Luc Bousset, Ronald Melki, Jia-Yi Li, and Ivan G. Scheblykin.

 In the simulations we consider the presence of homo-FRET between GFP molecules.
 The simulation pipeline can be seen as: